K-1: Fighting and Entertainment Group era

+At this time, FEG also expanded into mixed martial arts (MMA), initially with MMA bouts on its K-1 cards before launching K-1 HERO'S in 2005 as a dedicated MMA promotion.
+HERO'S featured both established MMA fighters and K-1 competitors, allowing FEG to expand its roster beyond kickboxing.
+Following the decline and closure of PRIDE Fighting Championships in 2007, FEG partnered with former PRIDE executives to establish DREAM in 2008.
+DREAM succeeded HERO'S as FEG's principal MMA promotion and continued to operate alongside K-1.

+The promotion continued to attract major international fighters and large audiences, but its increasingly costly business model became difficult to sustain as television revenues, sponsorship and audience interest in Japanese combat sports declined.
+The decline was exacerbated by the collapse of Japan's kakutogi boom following the 2006 scandal over alleged links between PRIDE and the yakuza, which led Fuji Television to terminate its broadcasting relationship with PRIDE and contributed to a broader deterioration in television and sponsorship opportunities for Japanese combat sports promotions.
+FEG also faced problems of its own, including the financial and reputational consequences of K-1 founder Kazuyoshi Ishii's tax-evasion conviction, rising fighter purses and difficulty replacing sponsors, while simultaneously financing and promoting both K-1 and the newly established DREAM, which required substantial investment in fighters, production and major events.
+By the end of the decade, FEG was experiencing mounting financial difficulties, including delays in paying fighters and a reduction in the number of events it could stage.

+Financial issues and corporate changes

 In 2010, rumours began to surface regarding financial issues with K-1, and parent company FEG.
 Simon Rutz, the owner of the Dutch-based kickboxing promotion It's Showtime, claimed in January 2011 that some fighters from It's Showtime had not been paid for fights in K-1.

 In early 2011, FEG publicly announced that they were facing financial problems and that the organization would take some months off to restructure.
 Many fighters and managers spoke out against FEG, due to unpaid fight purses, as well as objections to the direction that its owner was taking K-1.

 The entire K-1 brand, along with most of its trademarks, with the exception of, 'K-1 Koshien', 'K-1 MAX' and 'Dream', were sold to Japanese real estate firm, Barbizon Corporation Limited, on July 28, 2011.